gvwilson/sensibleadventures/maddy-roo/maddy-roo.md

 ## Chapter 2: Targets Acquired!

 Maddy shrieked and stumbled backward.
-Her boot slipped on a submerged patch of weeds.
+Her feet slipped on a submerged patch of weeds.
 She half-fell clumsily in the knee-deep water as the bot hurried toward them with long clanking strides.